fzy2023/fzy2023.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Fangzhou Ye.
-I am currently a second-year PhD student at the University of Central Florida, under the supervision of Dr. Hao Zheng.
-Prior to my doctoral studies, I earned my Bachelor's degree in Electronic Science and Technology from Zhejiang University, Hangzhou, China.
+I am currently a third-year PhD student in the Department of Computer Science at the University of Central Florida, working under the supervision of Dr. Hao Zheng.

-My current research interests include Computer Architecture, Machine Learning, and hardware/software co-design for AI/ML.
+My current research interests include Computer Architecture, Machine Learning, hardware/software co-design for AI/ML, and efficient AI.
+Specifically, I am interested in optimizing computation and memory efficiency in modern AI systems, leveraging both algorithmic and architectural innovations to enhance performance.
+Beyond my academic pursuits, I am passionate about exploring innovative solutions that bridge the gap between theoretical advancements and practical implementations in AI acceleration and high-performance computing.

+Prior to my doctoral studies, I earned my Bachelor's degree in Electronic Science and Technology from Zhejiang University in Hangzhou, China.